mtushi/hello-world/README.md

 # hello-world
-This repository is to learn how-to use github
+This repository is to learn how-to use github.

+My name is Tushar mittal.
+I am new to github and wants to understand this platform.